-The Cost of Sales/Turnover ratio and Labour/Turnover ratio are default KPIs that are already included in Calxa.
-New customised KPIs can simply be created for the other ratios and then either reported on separately or added to other reports.
-And as per our tip for Financials for Bank Loans, simply use a naming convention so that they all appear in the order of your choice and grouped together.
+Use the Cost of Sales/Turnover ratio and Labour/Turnover ratio which are default KPIs already included in Calxa.
+However, you can create new customised KPIs for the other ratios.
+Then you report on them either separately or add them to other reports.
+Read our tips for Financials for Bank Loans.
+Here you simply use a naming convention so that they all appear in the order of your choice and grouped together.

-So, if you are involved in an industry that the ATO has identified as being one that has historically had a high level of cash transactions and for some reason you happen to fall outside of the standard industry ratios, then it would pay to monitor your activities.
-Be prepared to answer some questions.
-Or you may simply just like to see how you compare to other businesses in your industry.
+So, if you are involved in an industry that the ATO has identified as being one that has historically had a high level of cash transactions then it would pay to monitor your activities.
+Especially, if for some reason you happen to fall outside of the standard industry ratios.
+In other words, be prepared to answer some questions.
+On the other hand, you may simply just like to see how you compare to other businesses in your industry.

 Comparing your Ratios to the Benchmark

 You will find an in-built KPI to calculate your Cost of Sales.
-You can then simply combine these 3 on the KPI Spreadsheet Comparison to track your performance against the benchmark.
-This will help you see when you stray outside the guidelines.
+Simply combine these 3 on the KPI Spreadsheet Comparison report to track your performance against the benchmark.
+As a result, you will now see when you stray outside the guidelines.

-In the example shown, the café had a Cost of Sales ratio above the guidelines at the beginning of the year.
+In the example shown, you can see that the café had a Cost of Sales ratio above the guidelines at the beginning of the year.
 After that, it took steps to change their buying and pricing practices to reduce it to within the ATO guidelines.
 In addition, this really improved their bottom line at the same time.

 Getting Started with Benchmark Ratios

-If you want to start tracking these ratios, read some of these articles.
+To start tracking these ratios, use our Financial KPIS for Business Guide and read some of our other articles.
 They guide you on how you can create KPIs and Metrics to build your own swag of ATO Benchmark Ratios and other performance KPIs.
 Have a look at these articles 7 KPIs for Retailers and Metrics and KPIs for Hospitality.

-Whilst for NFPs these articles Current Ratios in the Not-for-Profit Sector and Importance of KPIs for Not-for-Profit Organisations are a good starting point.
-And, those bookkeepers that want to grow, KPIs for a Bookkeeping Practice gives some ideas on benchmarking against the rest of the industry.
+Whilst for NFPs Importance of KPIs for Not-for-Profit Organisations is a good starting point.
+And, those bookkeepers that want to grow, KPIs for a Bookkeeping Practice will give you some ideas on benchmarking against the rest of the industry.